==ezekiel 1:1:

-1 Now it came to pass in the thirtieth year, in the fourth month, in the fifth day of the month, as I was among the captives by the river of Chebar, that the heavens were opened, and I saw visions of God.
+Now it came to pass in the thirtieth year, in the fourth month, on the fifth day of the month, as I was among the captives by the River Chebar, that the heavens were opened and I saw visions of God.

 He professes, in verse 1, to have been gifted ‘visions of God.’
 Not visions from God but visions of God.
 A tiny word with enormous implications.
 Easy to miss, all the same.